mlangstrof/mlangstrof.github.io/content/en/wine/wine-synonyms/index.md

 Examples of **biotypes**, so local variations of the same grape, are:
 - Brunello di Montalcino is a biotype of Sangiovese
 - Pigato is a biotype of Vermentino

+Still wondering?
+Have a look at the infographic below!

 ![wine synonyms infographic](/images/wine_synonyms_infographic.webp)